 One thing that I have found not only for myself but for other moms that help with combating mom guilt is remembering why.
 Remember why you are doing what you’re doing.

 For instance, going back to the example of you having to leave your baby at daycare while you go to work.
 Remembering why is it reminding yourself I’m going to work to provide for my family

-Remembering why helps you to focus on the real reason so that see guilt has no place.
+Remembering why helps you to focus on the real reason so that you see guilt has no place.
 Then you will be able to be rational and say “Hey, guilt.
 No. You’re not going to ruin my day.”